dwarvesf/playground/Innovation/Strategy/Collecting analytics data is not the same as doing research.md

 ---
 tags: strategy, data
 ---
-### Collecting analytics data is not the same as doing research
+# Collecting Analytics Data Is Not The Same as Doing Research

 Devices and software create what Davis and Davidson call “data exhaust,” the detritus of our interactions with various interfaces.
 But this information is not designed with [[¶ Falsifiability | falsifiability]] in mind.
 It’s a by-product.
 Collecting it is not the same as doing research.

 [Data from analytics cannot measure intentionality](https://publish.obsidian.md/mobydiction/notes/Quant+data+is+lossy).
 They require a interpretation from the analyst, and one analyst’s interpretation may not match another’s.
 Each analyst brings their own values to their interpretation.